wooder-whj/wo-web-app-server/README.md

    [--option]:

-   --port: wo server port,default *8080*;
+   ​	--port: wo server port,default *8080*;

-   --context.path: your application class path ending with path delimiter based on your operation system,i.e. "\" for Windows,"/" for linux or unix.default *<wo-server-0.0.1-SNAPSHOT.jar's dir>/woWebApp/classes*/
+   ​	--context.path: your application class path ending with path delimiter based on your operation

+   ​		system,i.e. "\" for Windows,"/" for linux or unix.

+   ​		default *<wo-server-0.0.1-SNAPSHOT.jar's dir>/woWebApp/classes/*

+2. To implement MVC route function, add the following annotations in your web interactive programs(similar with contorller in Spring MVC):

+   - @Request：annotate a program interacting with web browser, function as @Controller in Spring MVC does.
+   - @QueryMapping: mark down a method in @Request programs used as URI mapping working as Spring MVC @RequestMapping.
+   - @QueryParam: a @QueryMapping method's parameter, used to bind web browser input value, similar to @RequestParam in Spring MVC.
+   - @QueryVariable: annotate a URI variable in a @QueryMapping annotation, working as @RequestVariable in Spring MVC.